-Now the purpose of the commandment is love from a pure heart, from a geonscience, and from sincere faith.
-(1 Timothy 1:5) And may the Lord make you increase and abound in love to one another.
-(1 Thessalonians 3:12) · And this I pray, that your love may abound still more and more in knowledge all discernment, that you may approve the things that are excellent.
-(Philippians 1:9-10)
+Now the purpose of the commandment is love from sincere faith.
+(1 Timothy 1:5) om a pure heart, from a goo And may the Lord make you increase and abound in (1 Thessalonians 3:12) n love to one another.
+And this I pray, that your love may abound still mo all discernment, that you may approve the things th (Philippians 1:9-10)